usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

 dd if=output/images/u-boot.imx of=$TARGET_DEV bs=512 seek=2 conv=fsync
 ```

-On the bootloader console press CTRL+C to stop the usb storage emulation mode.
-Then disconnect the Type-C USB interface and restore eMMC boot mode.
+Disconnect the Type-C USB interface and restore eMMC boot mode.

 **NOTE**: upgrading can also be performed live on the running image using SSH
 access (see Operation section) as the partition is automatically mounted under